 The gamma-ray group at IFAE will provide comprehensive support for the entire process from data reduction and analysis to interpretation.
 The tools and expertise we offer are:

-Gammapy.
-Gammapy is an open-source python package designed for data reduction and statistical analyses of astronomical gamma-ray data.
-By supporting a standardized data format for gamma-ray astronomical data, it allows for the seamless combination of data from both ground-based and space-based observatories, thus facilitating multi-instrument analysis and interoperability.
+Gammapy is an open-source Python package designed for data reduction and statistical analyses of astronomical gamma-ray data.
+Supporting a standardized data format for gamma-ray astronomical data, it allows for the seamless combination of data from both ground-based and space-based observatories, thus facilitating multi-instrument analysis and interoperability.
 IFAE’s gamma-ray group has participated both in the development and the validation of Gammapy and has therefore extensive knowledge of the software.
 The group will provide tutorials and hands-on sessions to illustrate the analysis of MAGIC, and Cherenkov Telescopes in general, data with Gammapy.
-Additionally, we will illustrate how to perform multi-instrument analyses by combining MAGIC data with other publicly available gamma-ray data sets (e.g. Fermi-LAT; H.E.S.S., HAWC, CTAO).
+Additionally, we will illustrate how to perform multi-instrument analyses by combining MAGIC data with other publicly available gamma-ray data sets (e.g., Fermi-LAT; H.E.S.S., HAWC, CTAO).

 Involved scientists